-- 1. Understand the principles of law and the framework within which law operates in the Republic of Ireland - Summarise the main sources of law. - Describe the institutions of the European Union. - Distinguish between civil law and criminal law. - · Outline the structure and jurisdiction of the Irish Courts. - 2.
+- 1. Understand the principles of law and the framework within which law operates in the Republic of Ireland - Summarise the main sources of law. - Describe the institutions of the European Union. - Distinguish between civil law and criminal law. - Outline the structure and jurisdiction of the Irish Courts. - 2.
 Understand the principles of company law and partnership law in the Republic of Ireland - Outline the legal frameworks that apply to different types of business entities: sole traders, partnerships, and limited liability companies. - Summarise the administrative procedures required to form a limited liability company - Outline the consequences of incorporation. - Explain the respective roles and responsibilities of company directors, company secretary, and external auditors. - Describe the procedures to appoint or remove a company director or an external auditor. - Explain the corporate requirement to submit an annual return. - Outline the main types of company meetings and the main procedures at those meetings. - Compare the legal consequences of equity and debt sources of corporate finance. - Describe the legal consequences of each of examinership, receivership and liquidation of a company. - Explain fraudulent trading and reckless trading. - Explain money laundering. - 3.
-Understand the principles of the laws of contract, tort, employment, agency, consumer, and data protection in the Republic of Ireland - Summarise the legal principles that underpin the formation of a contract, terms of a contract, and discharge of a contract. - Outline the general principles of negligence, including remedies and defences. - Distinguish between a contract for service and a contract of service. - Compare wrongful, unfair, and constructive dismissals. - Outline the legal consequences of redundancy. - Summarise the legal principles that underpin the creation of an agency, the rights and duties of an agent, and the termination of an agency arrangement. - Describe the primary elements of the Sale of Goods and Supply of Services Act 1980 and the Consumer Protection Act 2007. - · Explain the principles of data protection. - Describe the rights of data subjects, and the obligations of data controllers and data processors. - Explain the role of the Data Protection Commissioner. - Outline the sanctions for breaches of data protection legislation.
+Understand the principles of the laws of contract, tort, employment, agency, consumer, and data protection in the Republic of Ireland - Summarise the legal principles that underpin the formation of a contract, terms of a contract, and discharge of a contract. - Outline the general principles of negligence, including remedies and defences. - Distinguish between a contract for service and a contract of service. - Compare wrongful, unfair, and constructive dismissals. - Outline the legal consequences of redundancy. - Summarise the legal principles that underpin the creation of an agency, the rights and duties of an agent, and the termination of an agency arrangement. - Describe the primary elements of the Consumer Rights Act, in the context of sale of goods and supply of services contracts, as well as the Consumer Protection Act 2007. - · Explain the principles of data protection. - Describe the rights of data subjects, and the obligations of data controllers and data processors. - Explain the role of the Data Protection Commissioner. - Outline the sanctions for breaches of data protection legislation.